SharmaSenpai/SharmaSenpai/README.md

 - 👋 Hi, I’m @SharmaSenpai aka Rahul Sharma
 - 👀 I’m interested in Frontend Development, Tech, Startup Community, and Trading in the Crypto/Stocks Market.
 - 🌱 I’m currently learning Frontend Advance with React
-- 💞️ I’m looking to collaborate on this Space as this new to me
+- 💞️ I’m looking to collaborate on this Space as this is new to me
-- 📫 How to reach me , I will mention soon enough.
+- 📫 How to reach me, rahulsharma.cse28@gmail.com

 <!---
 SharmaSenpai/SharmaSenpai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.